Little Lever: Demography

-The last UK Census in 2001, gives the population as 11,505, with a population density of 25 persons per hectare.
-This figure is significantly higher than Bolton (18.7 per hectare) and is almost six times the average population density of England and Wales (3.5 per hectare).
+In 2022, the population was estimated as 10,100, with a population density of 3,432/km² in 2021.
+This figure is significantly higher than Bolton (2,117/km²) and is almost 8 times the average population density of England (434/km²).
 The Census also shows that the population has a population split of almost equal numbers of males and females which is uncommon in the area.

 The population has changed dramatically since the turn of the 20th century, at that time the majority of the population was employed in the labour-intensive areas of coal mining, canal working and the other mill/factory industries.
 Today the population is more sedentary, employed in other sectors, as Little Lever has little left in the way of industry.
 Many people today commute out of Little Lever to nearby Bolton, Radcliffe, and Manchester to carry on employment.
 The main employer within the village is the wholesale/retail sector.

 The 2001 census shows approximately 8,000 persons have employment (the majority of the others are children or retired persons), it shows how the main areas of employment break down in terms of socio/economic grouping and employment sector (three top groups only shown).

-Over the past 20 years, the population has undergone changes and now reflects a more diverse ethnic makeup.
-The following table compiled from the 2001 Census shows the ethnic makeup and how the ethnic population compares with the figures for Bolton and England.
+Over the past 40 years, the population has undergone changes and now reflects a more diverse ethnic makeup.
+The following table compiled from the 2021 Census shows the ethnic makeup and how the ethnic population compares with the figures for Bolton and England.